 Insight on Dividend Distribution

-Declaration of Dividend as per companies Act 2013
+Procedure for Declaration of Dividend as per Companies Act of 2013

 The procedure through which the Directorial Board of a firm decides and declares a dividend for distribution to shareholders, reducing the firm’s retained earnings statement by the sum of the announced dividend.